Prittlewell railway station

 Prittlewell railway station is on the Shenfield to Southend Line in the East of England, serving the residential district of Prittlewell in Southend-on-Sea, Essex.
 It is 40 mi 67 chain down the line from London Liverpool Street and is situated between and stations.
-The Engineer's Line Reference for the line is SSV; the station's three-letter station code is PRL.
-The platforms have an operational length for 12-coach trains.
+The station is managed by Greater Anglia, who operate all services.

 History

-The line from Wickford to Southend including Prittlewell station was opened on 1 October 1889.
+The line from Wickford to Southend (including Prittlewell station) was opened on 1 October 1889.
 There was a goods yard handling mainly domestic coal to the north-west of Prittlewell station; the yard closed on 5 June 1967.
 Electrification of the Shenfield to Southend Victoria line using 1.5 kV DC overhead line electrification (OLE) was completed on 31 December 1956.
 This was changed to 6.25 kV AC in November 1960 and to 25 kV AC on 25 January 1979.

-Prittlewell itself was the original settlement here, until Southend expanded and engulfed it.
+Between November 2025 and June 2026, the footbridge was temporarily removed to be refurbished.

+Location

+The station is close to Prittlewell Priory, Priory Park and to Southend United's football stadium, Roots Hall.

+It is located on the outskirts of the town centre itself.

+Facilities

+The station has a car park, cycle spaces, a waiting room, a ticket office and a ticket machine, and live departure screens.